Frequently asked questions

-How will the SCL legislation affect the coal seam gas industry?
+How does the SCL legislation affect the coal seam gas industry?

-Developments, including coal seam gas (CSG) operations, proposed on SCL will be assessed under the legislation.
+Developments, including coal seam gas (CSG) operations, proposed on SCL are assessed under the legislation.

 Well-designed CSG operations may be able to be accommodated under this legislation without permanently impacting the land.
 For example, gas wells and pipelines are usually considered to have a temporary impact, as the land can be restored back to its former SCL condition when the development ends.
 This type of infrastructure carried out in an appropriate manner may be able to proceed on SCL.

-However, high-impact CSG infrastructure such as water storage ponds and gas compression stations may permanently impact SCL and a proponent would not be able to undertake these activities in protection areas, except in limited 'exceptional circumstances'.
+However, high-impact CSG infrastructure such as water storage ponds and gas compression stations may permanently impact SCL and a proponent is not able to undertake these activities in protection areas, except in limited 'exceptional circumstances'.

-In the management area, proposed developments would be assessed to ensure that they make all reasonable efforts to avoid and minimise any impacts on SCL.
-Proponents will be required to mitigate their impacts if CSG infrastructure is unable to avoid SCL and is likely to cause permanent impacts.
+In the management area, proposed developments are assessed to ensure that they make all reasonable efforts to avoid and minimise any impacts on SCL.
+Proponents are required to mitigate their impacts if CSG infrastructure is unable to avoid SCL and is likely to cause permanent impacts.

 It is important to recognise that some CSG companies are already making positive efforts to structure their developments in a way which facilitates co-existence with SCL.
 For example, there are CSG proponents who have committed to actions such as:

 - increasing the spacing between wells and adopting a flexible approach to the placement of wells (for field development)